mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Search a channel by channel name.
-Channel can be specified by team (e.g., ``--team myteam mychannel``) or by team ID.
+Channels can be specified by team (e.g., ``--team myteam mychannel``) or by team ID.

 **Format**